 Outlet Block Installation

-Now for the best part of the installation process…installing your steel log siding!
-Your siding will come in 12-foot lengths and will be securely boxed up.
+Now for the best part of the installation process — installing your steel log siding!
+Your TruLog™ siding will come in 12-foot lengths and will be securely boxed up.
 Each siding box will weigh around 90 pounds, so be careful when handling and moving the boxes.
-There will be 11 panels in each box which will cover 100 square feet of your exterior walls.
+There will be 11 panels in each box, which will cover 100 square feet of your exterior walls.
 Also included in the box and behind the siding is the foam backer that will add rigidity and insulation value to your home.

-For your second piece of siding on the same row you just started, again, take out the foam backer from the panel to make it easier for installation.
-You will notice the notch out at the top and bottom of the panel and this allows the panels to overlap each other about a half of an inch.
+For your second piece of steel siding on the same row you just started, again, take out the foam backer from the panel to make it easier for installation.
+You will notice a notch out at the top and bottom of the panel.
+This allows the panels to overlap each other about a half of an inch.
 The seams will lay flat with each other and you will be able to drop in the foam backer and secure the panel to the wall.

-If you have a light or an outlet where your next piece of siding needs to go, follow the directions below and the video provided to properly cut the siding to fit this wall penetration.
+If you have a light or an outlet where your next piece of siding needs to go, follow the directions below and watch the video provided to properly cut the siding to fit this wall penetration.
 Put the next siding piece up on the wall and into the j-channel if able.
 Line up your light block or material you used to cover your wall penetration and mark on your panel how long and deep you will have to make a cut to make the siding panel fit around the area.
 You will use your steel snips for this cut since they make the most precise cuts in small areas.
 Check out the video below for more instructions on installing steel siding around light blocks, faucets, and lights.

 Bold Window Trim Installation